featherbear/UNSW-CSE-Thesis/site/content/posts/running-questions.md

 syslog

+TODO

-Look for IPs, emails, host/domains, passwords, keys
+* Look for IPs, emails, host/domains, passwords, keys
+* Check where DID and UID is used
+* Dummy data to check if it's logged

 ## Fun